TiBeN/ia-mame/README.md

 Otherwise, you can edit the file `etc/config` and set the `mame.binary` parameter to the absolute path of your mame executable.

-There is no need to configure anything else but the underlying Mame itself.
+There is no need to configure anything else.
-IaMame deduces your rompath and other needed configuration by using the mame executable.

 Usage
 -----